While our school has many exciting and diverse educational programs, what really sets TASA apart from all

 The curriculum is taught in a manner that inspires and educates at the same time as building the necessary skills for the study of Torah, in an environment that encourages strong morals and middot.

-After a child graduates TASA, they will be able to live in any Jewish community or attend any Synagogue and be comfortable and enjoy their
+After a child graduates TASA, they will be able to live in any Jewish community or attend any Synagogue and be comfortable and enjoy their own heritage.

 To learn more about TASA’s Judaic Studies Curriculum,